hazelgrove/phi/6-user-defined-operators/6-user-defined-operators.md

 I am stealing this design choice from Ocaml ([explained in this blog](https://haifengl.wordpress.com/2014/07/02/ocaml-functions/)).

 # Proposed Changes
+## External Language Syntax
+First we will need a way to store and represent user defined operators in seqs.

+`Var.re` - add an operator regex to accept variables of the form `/([%&*+-./:;<=>?@^|~])+/`.

+`Operators_Exp.re`

+ - add a `UserOp(string)` variant to the `Operators_Exp` type.
+ - to_string should just return the string held in the variant
+ - precedence/associativity functions will take first character of the string in the variant, then look up that precedence/associativity.

 ## Edit Actions Semantics
-First we need to be able to type patterns containing operators into LetLine expressions.
+Next, we will need to be able to type patterns containing operators into LetLine expressions.

 ### Patterns
 `Action_Pat.re` - add cases to `ana_perform_operand` to allow creating operator symbols.
 For example,